AndyFul/ConfigureDefender/README.md

-# ConfigureDefender stable version 3.1.1.1 - May 2022
+# ConfigureDefender stable version 3.1.1.1 - JUly 2022

 No changes as compared to ver 3.0.1.1, except for adding updated certificate. https://github.com/AndyFul/ConfigureDefender/blob/master/What_is_new%20(ver.%203.1.1.1).txt